arnoldclark/front-end-interview/README.md

 Here is a list of tasks that you might decide to use to help you to get started.

-- [ ] Write a MongoDB "playground" file to help you set up and seed the database with cars
+- [ ] Write a MongoDB "playground" file to help you set up and seed the database with cars.
+You can see one that has already been created at `./server/playgrounds/branches.mongodb`.
 - [ ] Think about what endpoints you'll need.
 Write a set of Express endpoints to serve up your data as an API.
 - [ ] Once you've tested your endpoints, write a React component that will display the list, and include it in `./client/src/pages/Home/index.js`
-- [ ] Add the form component that has been created for you within `/client/src/components/CarForm/index.js` and write any logic needed to send the new car to the API.
+- [ ] Add the form component that has been created for you within `./client/src/components/CarForm/index.js` and write any logic needed to send the new car to the API.

 Your completed app might look a little bit like this: